thosangs/dbt_incremental_agg/README.md

 - **Merge Strategy**: DuckDB's `merge` statement efficiently handles incremental updates with sliding window
 - **Parquet Reading**: Native support for reading Parquet files directly with `read_parquet()` function
+- **Parquet Writing**: Native support for writing Parquet files with `COPY ...
+TO` statement
+- **Data Repartitioning**: Efficient repartitioning of monthly Parquet files into daily partitions using DuckDB
 - **Python Models**: Native support for Python models that execute in the same process as dbt
+  - **Pandas UDFs**: Row-level transformations using pandas `.apply()`
+  - **PyArrow UDFs**: Batch processing using PyArrow RecordBatchReader for memory-efficient operations
 - **Embedded Database**: No external services needed - DuckDB runs embedded in dbt
 - **Fast Analytics**: Optimized for analytical queries on columnar data